 Navigating the court divorce process

-A copy of the Petition will be sent to your spouse who must return a form attached known as an Acknowledgement of Service.
+A copy of the application will be sent to your spouse who must return a form attached known as an Acknowledgement of Service.
 An Acknowledgment of Service is a form that proves to the Court that your spouse (the respondent) has received your documents.

 Steps to take after your divorce is finalised